HausDAO/daohaus-website/docs/devs/javascript.md

 #### Prefer currying, closure, and higher order functions over classes and big objects.

 Classes are great for organizing state with its corresponding logic.
 Unfortunately, we're also holding state in React Components.
-This can create a lot of bugs that are difficult track later on.
+This can create a lot of bugs that are difficult to track later on.

 Functional programming practices help us eliminate state wherever possible.
-While bothersome initially, this approach saves time in the long run.
+While cumbersome initially, this approach saves time in the long run.

 #### Return null instead of undefined.